Evolution of swarming behavior is shaped by how predators attack: Artificial Predation

 where $T$ is the number of time steps the prey agent survived in the simulation environment.
 Thus, individual prey genomes are rewarded for their agent surviving longer than other agents in the group.
 Once all of the prey genomes are assigned fitness values, we perform fitness-proportionate selection on the population of genomes via a Moran process~\cite{Moran1962}, increment the generation counter, and repeat the evaluation process on the new population of genomes until the final generation (40,000) is reached.

 In all cases, we give the prey an initial 250 simulation time steps without predation to move around, so that prey starting on the outside of the group have the chance to move toward the center of the group if they wish to.
-Once the initial 250 simulation time steps elapse, we apply artificial selection every 4 simulation time steps to simulate an ideal predator attacking the group.
+Once the initial 250 simulation time steps elapse, we apply artificial predation every 4 simulation time steps to simulate an ideal predator attacking the group.
+Artificial predators succeed with their attacks every time.
 We limit the artificial predator attack rate to one attack attempt every 4 simulation time steps, which is called the \emph{handling time}.
 The handling time represents the time it takes the simulated predator to consume and digest a prey after successful prey capture, or the time it takes to refocus on another prey in the case of an unsuccessful attack attempt.
+We selected a handling time of 4 because it reduces the herd of prey down to 25\% of its original size by the end of the simulation, therefore applying strong selection pressure for survivorship in the herd.

 For each experiment, we characterize the grouping behavior by measuring the \emph{swarm density} of the entire prey population every generation~\cite{Huepe2008}.
-We measure the swarm density as the mean number of prey within 30 virtual meters of each other over a lifespan of 1,000 simulation time steps.
+We measure the swarm density as the mean number of prey within 30 virtual meters of each other over a lifespan of 1,000 simulation time steps, which we have experimentally shown to differentiate between swarming and non-swarming behavior in previous published experiments~\cite{Olson2013PredatorConfusion}.
 Qualitatively, a swarm density of $\ge15$ indicates cohesive swarming behavior, between 15 and 5 loosely grouping behavior, and $\le5$ random, non-grouping behavior.
 Thus, swarm density captures how cohesively the prey are swarming, or if the prey are even grouping at all.

 In the following sections, we study the effect of four different attack modes on the evolution of swarming behavior: uncorrelated random attacks (Figure~\ref{fig:attack-modes}A), correlated random attacks (random walk attacks, Figure~\ref{fig:attack-modes}B), peripheral attacks (Figure~\ref{fig:attack-modes}C), and attacks that target the most dense area of the swarm (Figure~\ref{fig:attack-modes}D).